jshvn/professional/linkedin/linkedin.md

 - Conducted in-product A/B tests designed to increase sign-in rates, resulting in the majority of all users transitioning from anonymous to signed-in
 - Developed a unified KPI reporting framework and system based on SMART goals that was adopted across the organization to drive data strategy
-- Created an anomoly detection system leveraging ARIMA and STL decomposition methods, which identified several previously unknown major issues
+- Created an anomaly detection system leveraging ARIMA and STL decomposition methods, which identified several previously unknown major issues

 ### Graduate Teaching Assistant